Black Castle, East Lothian

 Black Castle, East Lothian is an Iron Age hillfort with a number of defensive banks, located 5 km south-east of Gifford, East Lothian, Scotland.
 It is south of the B6355 road, between Darent House and Green Castle hillfort.

 The fort is on the summit of a hillock, at 900 ft.
 It measures about 380 by 340 ft.
 It has an inner and an outer rampart, and two entrances marked by causeways.
 To the west is a plantation named Black Castle wood.

-It is a designated scheduled ancient monument.
+It is a designated scheduled monument.